felix91gr/swift-linuxSetup/README.md

 ### 3.3) Install VSCode and SDE

 We're almost there!
-All that is left of the scripts is to set up apt-get to download and update VSCode from the repositories (thanks to [these people](https://github.com/Microsoft/vscode/issues/2973)).
+All that is left of the scripts is to set up apt-get to **download and update VSCode** from the repositories (thanks to [these people](https://github.com/Microsoft/vscode/issues/2973) for making it so easy!).
 After that, you'll only have to download and configure the SDE plugin in VSCode

 For VSCode, run: